AtsushiSakai/rosbag_to_csv/README.md

 ## Finish convert

-When you see the finish convert message dialog,
+When the finish convert message dialog is shown,

 ![リンクテキスト](https://github.com/AtsushiSakai/rosbag_filter_gui/wiki/4.png)

-CSV files are generated.
+CSV files are generated successfly.

 ![リンクテキスト](https://github.com/AtsushiSakai/rosbag_to_csv/wiki/4.png)

-CSV file name is same as the selected topic name.
+The CSV file name is same as the each selected topic name.

 If You open the csv file with office software, you can see: